wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 External: [OWASP OS Command Injection Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/OS_Command_Injection_Defense_Cheat_Sheet.html).

 WSO2 products and applications should not construct OS commands from user input at all.
-The guideline gives no "safe" sanitisation recipe for running a user-derived command — the prescribed control is to avoid it.
+The guideline gives no "safe" sanitization recipe for running a user-derived command: the prescribed control is to avoid it.
 If a use case genuinely requires execution, pass a fixed program with arguments as an argument array so no shell parses the input.
 Never the single-string form; never `sh -c "…"` with interpolated input.

 !!! danger "Approval required"
     Any code path that must append user input to an OS command, or interpret user input as an OS command, must have the use case **and** the protective controls reviewed and approved by the Security and Compliance Team before the component is released.